20-24 February 2013.

 Phone booth.
 Seriously.
 It’s wired into the phone system and if you don’t have a cell phone this is where you make your phone calls, presumably both local and long-distance.
 We saw several such “booths” on the streets of Yangon.
 One was just a table and chair, and some plastic stools for customers to sit on, with the wiring disappearing up overhead.

-Unlike all other Asian countries we’ve been to, including India, and other cities in Burma, there are no motorbikes in Yangon.
+Unlike all other Asian countries we’ve been to, including India, and other cities in Myanmar, there are no motorbikes in Yangon.
 Apparently at some time in the past a wayward motorbike killed a government official and they’ve been banned ever since.

 Because it is there, we took the local ferry across the Yangon River to the small town of Dala.
 (Plenty of motorbikes in Dala.)